mozilla-services/docs/source/howtos/run-sync-1.5.rst

 Important Notes
 ===============

-The sync service uses `Firefox Accounts <https://wiki.mozilla.org/Identity/FirefoxAccounts>`_ for user authentication, which is a separate service and is not covered by this guide.
+The sync service uses `Mozilla accounts <https://wiki.mozilla.org/Identity/FirefoxAccounts>`_ for user authentication, which is a separate service and is not covered by this guide.

-.. note:: By default, a server set up using this guide will defer authentication to the Mozilla-hosted accounts server at https://accounts.firefox.com.
+.. note:: By default, a server set up using this guide will defer authentication to the Mozilla-hosted accounts server at `https://accounts.firefox.com`.

-You can safely use the Mozilla-hosted Firefox Accounts server in combination with a self-hosted sync storage server.
+You can safely use the Mozilla-hosted Mozilla accounts server in combination with a self-hosted sync storage server.
 The authentication and encryption protocols are designed so that the account server does not know the user's plaintext password, and therefore cannot access their stored sync data.